|

 Hornby R076

-This Hornby foot bridge looks great and is push to
+This Hornby foot bridge looks great and is push to fit assembly.

-and is high enough to be used freestanding at trackside level.
+enough to be used freestanding at trackside level.

 Lorry - (With Bachmann